 Counting your macros is so so important!
 Getting the right amount of protein, carbs, and fat into your macro diet will help you to reach your fitness goals, whether you are trying to lose some weight, put on muscle, etc.

 Meal plans should have a good balance of all three macros.
 When your diet is too low in protein you could end up losing muscle instead of fat, which can result in a slower metabolism.
 If you aren’t getting enough carbs you may be very low in energy, and if you are too low in fats you might suffer from hormonal imbalances.
 If carbs or fats are too high you may not see fat loss results.

 How to Count Macros?

 To count macros you need to determine how much of each macronutrient you need daily, which is based on your individual body composition and fitness goals.
 Once determined, you go beyond just counting calories and track how many grams of carbs, fat, and protein a food will provide.
-You can then plan your diet around foods that will help you reach your daily macro targets.
+You can then plan your macro diet around foods that will help you reach your daily macro targets.

 By tracking your macros you really are tracking your calories, but instead of just skimming the surface you are going into more depth.
 In case you missed the graphic above, here are the conversions from grams to calories for carbs, fat and protein.